 Lusophone Identities, Culture, and Modernity in Portugal and Africa

 In this module you will focus on identities and identity formation, as represented or articulated in literary, cinematic and visual texts, as the basis of a chronological survey of the development of Lusophone societies and culture in the 20th century.
 You will focus on two particular areas: the political ramifications of contending conceptions of race, gender, and sexuality in the last century and the role of cultural identity and ‘identity’ politics’ in nation-building and in the negotiation of, and recovery from, collective crises such as regime change and civil conflict.
-For this module you will have a 2-hour seminar each week.
+For this module you will have a two-hour seminar each week.

 Brazilian Slave Society